LizaCharles/team/README.md

 **Short Description about each team member**
 ----------------------------------------------
 -**Liza:** I am in my third year in guc business informatics, i went to sacred heart school and i am 21 years old.
-I would like to ace this course.
+I would like to finish this semester.

 -**Omar:** I am a student in the GUC in business informatics, i will graduate nextt year.